IoT Hub IP addresses

 The IP address of an IoT hub is subject to change without notice.
 To minimize disruption, use the IoT hub hostname (for example, myhub.azure-devices.net) for networking and firewall configuration whenever possible.

 For constrained IoT systems without domain name resolution (DNS), IoT Hub IP address ranges are published periodically via service tags before changes take effect.
 It’s therefore important that you develop processes to regularly retrieve and use the latest service tags.
-This process can be automated via the service tags discovery API.
-Note that the service tags discovery API is still in preview and, in some cases, may not produce the full list of tags and IP addresses.
-Until the discovery API is generally available, consider using service tags in downloadable JSON format.
+This process can be automated via the service tags discovery API or by reviewing service tags in downloadable JSON format.

 Use the AzureIoTHub.[region name] tag to identify IP prefixes used by IoT Hub endpoints in a specific region.
 To account for datacenter disaster recovery or regional failover, ensure connectivity to IP prefixes of your IoT hub's geo-pair region is also enabled.